AmornyosH/GPDP_IEEE_SSP_2025/README.md

 (Link: TBD) <br />

 This repository provides <br />
-1. An official PyTorch implementation of Gaussian Process Diffusion Policy (GPDP).  <br />
+1. A PyTorch implementation of Gaussian Process Diffusion Policy (GPDP).  <br />
-2. More detail on experiment and comparing algorithms. <br />
+2. More detail on the implementation, experiment, and baseline algorithms. <br />

 ## 1. A PyTorch Implementation
 This project was conducted in Python language.
 If you prefer other kind of programming language, for such as, C++, R and etc...